ABOUT US

 Founded in 1964 by Robert Allnut, Jack Mannix and Patrick Milligan, in the period just before the New Wave of the late 1960s and early 70s, PACT Cooperative was the place for a burgeoning Australian arts scene and artists who would go on to make major contributions to Australian theatre, film, and television such as alumni Peter Weir, Jack Thompson, Leonard Teale, Grahame Bond, Alex Buzo and Dorothy Hewett.

 By the mid 1970s, Jane Street, Nimrod Theatre, La Mama and The Pram Factory were providing a platform for new work and PACT shifted its focus to young people, becoming PACT Youth Theatre in 1974.
-In the 1980s and 90s we moved to our current theatre in Erskineville and were at the forefront of a new movement in multicultural storytelling.

 In 2009, a new generation sought a new name – PACT Centre for Emerging Artists – marking a return to the company’s original vision, the creation of new Australian work by experimental artists.